 “My thoughts are, first and foremost that you write very well.
 That certainly stands out.
 A rare gift and you have it”.

-Damien Lewis, author of Zero Six Bravo and Hunting The Nazi Bomb.
+Damien Lewis, author of many military history titles, including Zero Six Bravo and Hunting The Nazi Bomb.

 “I started reading chapter one and couldn’t stop…lunch was rather late as a result!”

 Jane Dunn, author of Elizabeth & Mary and Daphne Dumaurier and Her Sisters.

 “My overall view is that it is easy, witty, fun and interesting to read, with (in addition) very memorable passages and turns of phrase both from yourself and your dad, while the interwoven themes and content are well balanced and nicely integrated and inherently worthy of attention.
 It’s got some good history, language, travelogue, militaria, etc., in there, but I see these as being like nectar that rewards the penetration of the hummingbird’s tongue: the real theme is a human story of ‘becoming through self-discovery through father-discovery’, in which everyone on the planet is also engaged and to all of whom you speak”.

 Julian Caldecott, author of Water, Life in Every Drop and Aid Performance and Climate Change.

 Comment on the Chapter about the Stilwell vs Chennault strategy in the Pacific War

 “It seems to me well-written and to have drawn on good materials to make its point.
 It’s still a live issue and I am sure your book will add to the debate”.

 Prof Rana Mitter, Oxford University, author of China’s War with Japan 1937-45